When it Comes to Golf Living, Phoenix Courses Are King

 Photo Courtesy of TPC Scottsdale

-Considered the finest golf course in the state––their words, but we also agree––Papago features a fair and challenging links for all skill levels.
+Considered the finest golf course in the state––their words, but we also agree––Papago features a fair and challenging links course for all skill levels.
 The 7,333-yard course sits at the base of the Papago Buttes, providing fantastic views of stunningly jagged red rocks and the Phoenix skyline.
 Watch out for the trickiness of the rolling greens, a staple stone feature of the designer William Francis Bell, as well as the strategically placed bunkers that’ll add unwanted strokes to your game.

 Homes near this course range drastically due to the close proximity to downtown, Scottsdale, and Tempe.
 You can find a lovely pueblo abode for around $150,000 and down the street mini-mansions going for over $1,000,000.
 Either way, this course is perfect for those looking for a convenient round.
 Just make sure to book a tee time earlier in the day, as this public course gets jammed pretty quickly.